vsvetlov/python-project-50/README.md

 ### Quickstart
 The package contains a tool to compare two files.
-The possible formats for the input files are JSON or YAML You can choose how result is formatted: stylish (default), plain or json
+The possible formats for the input files are JSON or YAML.
+You can choose how result is formatted: stylish (default), plain or json.

 Installation using pip and this repository